cfbrevamped/CFBR-Easy-Installer/PS3/digital.md

 ###### - If you already have HEN installed on your PS3, you can skip to <ins>step 2</ins>.
 ---------
 ## PS3 (PSN Store Digital Copy) Download Instructions:

+**As a reminder, once you install v9 you will not be able to play other users online UNLESS they are also on CFBR v9.
+The games will load up, but will likely crash when selecting certain plays.
+If you have friends or OD members without CFBR, we recommend helping them install the update.**

 ### If you have already successfully installed another version of our mod before, you can skip to step 3
 1) Follow [this great YouTube guide to install HEN and Multiman](https://www.youtube.com/watch?v=fOKemRHAZ3c) on your PS3.
 It should only take 30 minutes to an hour. **YOU CAN SKIP THE OPTIONAL STEP from 13:17-14:29**.
 2) Make sure your game is downloaded to your console as it would be normally if you wanted to play it.